 Supply Chain Issues

 The repercussions of recent hardware shortages and supply chain delays are felt everywhere by businesses of all sizes.
 From raw materials to computer chip shortages, these procurement delays are impacting the operational efficiencies of every workforce.
-Without consistent and adequate access to line-of-business resources, small businesses are seeing big pressure to act quickly whenever technology hardware is back in stock.
+Without consistent and adequate access to line-of-business resources and tech tools, small businesses are seeing big pressure to act quickly whenever technology hardware is back in stock.
 The Net Friends team has seen all sorts of technology parts impacted by supply chain issues, such as monitors, laptop docking stations, and the laptops themselves.
 The chronic supply chain issues that also continue to cause massive delays are in network equipment: network switches and wireless access points (WAP).

 A mature managed IT service provider with a dedicated technology stack can also support a small business with same-day deployment and replacement of standard IT stack components.
 Net Friends maintains inventory on-hand for the core technology we recommend, helping to smooth out the supply chain challenges for our customers.
 This can help you skip-the-line for the best deals on technology products that support your small business operation.
 Learn more about the top technology stack questions you should ask any prospective IT partner.

 Unresolved Root Causes to IT Issues

 Small businesses often lack the capacity to allocate staff for every technical task and the in-house skillsets to tackle more complex issues.
 This gap is important to address, because IT issues can range from minor annoyances to major disruptions for your business operations.
 Unresolved root issues will lead to further downtime and productivity loss.